bparanj/crystal/electronics/zettel/potentiometer.md

 Design a simple experiment to use potentiometer to control volume

 Let’s use a potentiometer to control the volume in an audio system.
-Here’s the step-by-step process:

 1. Identify the terminals: The potentiometer has three terminals.
 The two outer terminals connect to the ends of the resistive element, and the middle terminal is the wiper.